MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/methods/devenv-substring-method-text.md

 author: SusanneWindfeldPedersen
 ---

-# Append Method
+# Substring Method
-Appends a copy of the specified string to this instance.
+Retrieves a substring from this instance.
 ```
-[Ok := ] TextBuilder.Append(Text)
+Substring := Text.Substring(StartIndex, [Count])
 ```
 ## Parameters
-*Text*
+*StartIndex*
+&emsp;Type: Integer
+The one-based starting character position of a substring in this instance.

+*Count*
+&emsp;Type: Integer
+The number of characters in the substring.

+## Return Value
+*Substring*
 &emsp;Type: Text
-The text to append.

-## Return Value
-*Ok*
-&emsp;Type: Boolean
-**True** if the operation was successful; otherwise, **false**.
-If you omit this optional return value and the operation does not execute successfully, a run-time error will occur.

 ## See Also
 [Getting Started](../devenv-get-started.md)